 Ash Maurya, the author of Running Lean, reports that while most start-ups fail, 66% of those that succeed take a radical change of direction at some point.
 Taking a deep breath, they rethink and overhaul their initial product design.
-More often than not, their initial ideas – the place where it all began, had been precious to them.
+More often than not, their initial ideas – the place where it all began, had been precious to them, yet to succeed the need to open up to new possibilities.

-It took committed team work to get through the seemingly relentless process of testing and challenging our ideas.
+Committed teamwork was needed to get through the seemingly relentless process of testing and challenging our ideas.
 More than once I questioned why we were putting ourselves through it.
 The answer?
-Because we knew deep down that start-ups and mature businesses that can’t face up to radically revamping their favoured assumptions and practices, put their enterprises at risk.
+Because we knew those start-ups and mature businesses that can’t face up to questioning themselves and pivoting when required, put their enterprises at risk.
 We teach this to coaches and business leaders.
-This was our opportunity to walk the talk.
+This was our opportunity to walk the talk – and to learn more about the journey from the inside-out.

-What influences your attitude?
+What are your default defences?
 When do you shut down and when do you open up?